CommandersAct/tcconsent-flutter-plugin/README.md

 # CommandersAct's TCConsent flutter plugin

-A beta version of Commanders Act's TCConsent mobile lib
+Commanders Act's TCConsent mobile lib

 ## Getting Started

-This is a beta release, which means that the software is still in development and may contain bugs, errors, or other issues that could affect its performance or reliability.
-We recommend that you use this software for testing and evaluation purposes only, and not in a production environment or for critical workloads.

-While we have made every effort to ensure the quality and stability of this beta release, we cannot guarantee that it will work perfectly in every situation.
 If you encounter any issues or have any feedback, please report them to us so that we can improve the software for future releases.

 It is important to have a look on both [Android](https://github.com/CommandersAct/AndroidV5/tree/master/TCConsent) and [IOS](https://github.com/CommandersAct/iosv5/tree/master/TCConsent) documentation to understand the basic functionning of the library.

 ## Installation :

-We'll be releasing this plugin on pub.dev once we finish our beta phase. as for now, you'll need to have a git plugin dependency.
+We'll be releasing this plugin on pub.dev later on, for now you'll need to have a git plugin dependency.

 On your pubspec.yaml, set :